How do Picklists assign locations and calculate a picking route?

 2. Picklist lines and location assignment

-• If there is no location found for a lot/serial's remaining Quantity To Pick, the sales order line's pre-selected location will be used instead (no location if empty).
+- If there is no location found for a lot/serial's remaining Quantity To Pick, the sales order line's pre-selected location will be used instead.
+If the sales order line does not have an assigned location then the picklist line will have a blank location.

-• If the chosen location does not have enough availability to fulfill the Quantity To Pick, the remaining quantity will instead be applied as the Quantity To Pick for the location with the next highest priority, then the next highest priority, and so on until there is no quantity to allocation or there are no locations remaining for that product and warehouse.
+- If the chosen location does not have enough availability to fulfill the Quantity To Pick, the remaining quantity will instead be applied as the Quantity To Pick for the location with the next priority, then the next priority, and so on until there is no quantity to allocation or there are no locations remaining for that product and warehouse.

 Here is an example using the Demo company in Acctivate.
 We'll work under the assumption that the "Location priority" option on Configuration Management is set to "Highest availability first".
 Lets say you create a sales order with a single line for 15 scheduled of product TP201 which is a lot numbered product.
 No lot numbers or locations are pre-selected.
 Here are what the locations quantities are like: